ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-livereload/README.md

   Enables chokidar polling to support virtualised filesystems(eg. WSL2.0).
 - includeFwkDeps: true|false, default: `false`
   Includes the framework dependencies into the `watchPath`
+- includeAppDeps: true|false, default: `false`
+  Includes the application dependencies into the `watchPath`

 ## Usage